Central Virginia

 • 00:32:27

-Let's say, I think you were in your, we have had, the city has had an initial conversation with COAD in her office about the possibility
+I think we have had, the city has had an initial conversation with COAD in her office about the possibility

 • 00:32:40